TamaraMontijo/tamaramontijo/README.md

 # Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> I'm Tamara Montijo!

 Since 2020, I've been working remotely as a full-stack developer, focusing on front-end technologies.
-Most of my code and contributions are in private repositories on other platforms, as I work with financial institutions and must comply with the LGPD (General Data Protection Law).

 Feel free to reach out if you have any questions!